Lunar surface

 Adapts on the edge.

 AI-based decision making that adapts to unexpected environmental conditions.
-Built for enhanced robustness and reliability.

 Safety by design.

 Built-in fault detection, system monitoring, and autonomous recovery.
-When something goes wrong millions of miles away, it handles it.

-Focused where the gap is largest.
+Focused where the autonomy gap is largest.

 Now · 2026–2028